TeraSurror/machadolab-programming-challenge/README.md

 - Maven - 3.6.3
 - Docker - 24.0.7

+Please make sure no applications or processes are running on the following ports
+- 3000
+- 5432
+- 8080

 1. Create the docker image for the database
     - Open a terminal window and cd into the data folder
     - Run the following command: `docker build --tag machadolab-db --file Dockerfile .`